Changissnz/selfinterest/README.md

 to deprecate their self.
 Quantitatively, self-deprecation makes the minor flaw into a sort of irreconciliable difference, the near-perfection into the forever flawed.
-Self-deprecation is for alteration of one's image that they want to project to the external world, full of other perceptual beings, with their own perspectives and methods of interpretation.
+Self-deprecation is for alteration of one's image that they want to project to the external world, full of other perceptual beings with their own perspectives and methods of interpretation.
 However, the topics of self-deprecation seldom rest solely with the one deprecating their self.
 If the insults and mockery of self-deprecation were to be geared entirely against